arjunagi/Git_History/README.txt

 An application for browsing git commit history, using the following as a reference guide: http://git-scm.com/book/en/v2/Git-Basics-Viewing-the-Commit-History

-The application has the following facilties:
+The application has the following facilities:
  UI to navigate to a directory
- A tree to load each comment as a treeview or treewidget item  Allow for some searching capabilities (for instance, I should be able to type “2 weeks ago” in the search) or specifying the revision(s) to lookup
+ A tree to load each comment as a treeview or treewidget item  Allow for some searching capabilities based on time period or revisions.

 Files in the application: